ocd-scm/ocd-meta/README.md

 We test on:

  * [Minishift](https://github.com/ocd-scm/ocd-meta/wiki/Minishift) with Openshift v3.11.0
- * _Coming soon_: Openshift Online Pro which periodically updates which version of Red Hat OpenShift Container Platform it is running.
+ * Openshift Online Pro which periodically updates which version of Red Hat OpenShift Container Platform it is running.
 The techniques used by OCD were perfected running a business on openshift.com.

+Online Pro is a multi-tenant set up with no admin access for tenants.
+As we test there we can expect OCD to work fine with any less locked down OKD or RCP on-prem, dedicated or managed cluster.

 See [the wiki](https://github.com/ocd-scm/ocd-meta/wiki) for more details.